MiDataInt/mdi-apps-framework/docs/appSteps/configuration.md

 longLabel: ...
 ```

-Due to declarations in module.yml, many times the appStep declarations
+Due to declarations in _module.yml_, many times the appStep declarations
-in config.yml can be quite simple:
+in _config.yml_ can be quite simple:

 ```yml
 # <app>/config.yml